phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 603797
+#Total Number of Tweets: 1274229
-#Number of Clinton Tweets: 456719
+#Number of Trump Tweets: 604348
-#Number of Rubio Tweets: 175973
+#Number of Clinton Tweets: 456968
-#Number of Sanders Tweets: 169754
+#Number of Rubio Tweets: 176125
-#Number of Carson Tweets: 95478
+#Number of Sanders Tweets: 169890
-#Number of Bush Tweets: 62550
+#Number of Carson Tweets: 95572
-#Total Number of Tweets:
+#Number of Bush Tweets: 62616
 ---